maddimathon/npm-build-utilities/demos/complete/src/files/demo-file-2.md

-This is an example file for testing.
+This is an example file for demo.